Small Business Information About

 Understanding the difference between these two types of tax helped my bookkeeping.
 Here's a brief review to help you understand how the two taxes work differently.

-The two taxes have different objectives and therefore different effects.
-GST HST in Canada is considered a sales taxes or a consumption taxes, as is PST.
+The two taxes have different objectives and, therefore, different effects.
+GST HST in Canada is considered a sales tax or a consumption tax, as is PST.

-GST HST is a value added sales tax (VAT) that applies to the final consumption of goods AND services.
+GST HST is a value-added sales tax (VAT) that applies to the final consumption of goods AND services.
 It increases the price of most goods and services to the end consumer.
-It is neutral to businesses however, because suppliers can claim an input tax credit to offset it against GST HST charged on sales.
-It is a visible tax not a hidden tax.
+However, it is neutral to businesses because suppliers can claim an input tax credit to offset it against GST HST charged on sales.
+It is a visible tax, not a hidden tax.

 In general sales taxes are not selective in what it taxes and the purpose of a sales tax is to raise revenue.
 Sales taxes in general do not distort consumer behaviour because they apply broadly and evenly making it less damaging to the economy.